gameblabla/CSE2/README.md

-`DEBUG_SAVE=1` | Re-enable the ability to drag-and-drop save files onto the window `RENDERER=OpenGL3` | Use the hardware-accelerated OpenGL 3.2 renderer `RENDERER=SDLTexture` | Use the hardware-accelerated SDL2 Texture API renderer (default) `RENDERER=SDLSurface` | Use the software-rendered SDL2 Surface API renderer `RENDERER=Software` | Use the hand-written software renderer `AUDIO_OGG=1` | Enable support for Ogg Vorbis music/SFX `AUDIO_FLAC=1` | Enable support for FLAC music/SFX
+`DEBUG_SAVE=1` | Re-enable the ability to drag-and-drop save files onto the window `RENDERER=OpenGL3` | Use the hardware-accelerated OpenGL 3.2 renderer `RENDERER=SDLTexture` | Use the hardware-accelerated SDL2 Texture API renderer (default) `RENDERER=Software` | Use the hand-written software renderer `AUDIO_OGG=1` | Enable support for Ogg Vorbis music/SFX `AUDIO_FLAC=1` | Enable support for FLAC music/SFX